tylermorganwall/shadr/README.md

 BASE_DIR_GLFW32 = C:/Users/tyler/Documents/glfw-3.3.2.bin.WIN32/glfw-3.3.2.bin.WIN32
 ```

-Now open the `shadr.proj` file in the `shady` directory to open RStudio,
+Now open the `shadr.proj` file in the `shadr` directory to open RStudio,
 select “Clean and Rebuild” in the Build menu, and the package will be
 installed.